m4mans/C-Library-for-GPS-NMEA-0183-Data-Parsing/README.md

 - ESP-IDF toolchain

 Download or clone the repository to your local machine.
-Include the `data_parser.h` header file in your C source code.
+Include the `data_parse.h` header file in your C source code.
 Link against the GPS Parser Library during compilation.

 ## Functions Reference